Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 (fill in here )

->The application’s graphical interface is to be developed in JavaFX 11.
+>The application’s graphical interface was developed in JavaFX 11.

 ### Physical Constraints